SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 </div>

 <h2> Overview </h2>
-The applications on OSG are centrally managed.
-The  users have convenient access to the applications and their dependent libraries with module command.
+The applications on OSG are centrally managed and made available on many of the worker machines.
+As a result, the  users have convenient access to the applications and their dependent libraries with module command.
 We will see how to use the centrally managed applications via module command.

-The in built *tutorial* command on OSG guides the users to get started on OSG to perform calculations and simulations.
+The in built *tutorial* command on OSG helps the users to get started on OSG.
+The *tutorial* command sets up the input and script files for a specific example.
+A user can experiment with these files or use them as a template to prepare thier own input and script files.

 <h2>Modules on OSG</h2>